In this post, we’ll look at Google Alerts and how to use them today. We’ll also look at several alternatives worth a look.

-Google Alerts are simply automated messages sent to your Gmail account whenever Google indexes web content that included your selected keywords or keyword phrases.
+Google Alerts are simply automated messages sent to your Gmail account whenever Google indexes web content or content changes that included your selected keywords or keyword phrases.
 This is a free tool provided by Google.
 You can choose to include several keywords to narrow down the search alerts or even put your keywords in “quotes” to even further narrow down the relevancy.

 Google Alerts is very easy to setup but you do have a few options such as how often to receive the alerts.
 Common keywords will generate an endless stream of alerts so I normally chose the ‘daily‘ option.
 Another option Google gives you involves the volume of the alerts by selecting “All results” or “Only the best results“.
 You can set the type of content you want to be alerted of by Everything, News, Blogs, Video, and Discussions.